niyazialpay/Cryptograph-Whois-DNS-Tools/README.md

 # Cryptograph Whois DNS Tools

-You can query for whois or DNS with this application.
-I used Heijden.DNS DLL file when I developing this application.
+You can query for whois and DNS with this application or you can decode CSR and certificate.
+I used Heijden.DNS DLL file for DNS query when I developing this application.